maratai/craftery/fiber_arts/spinning_wheels.md

 - Comes with three 6-oz. bobbins or one 8-oz. & two 4-oz.

 ## Louët S90
 Folding single treadle wheel, Irish tension.
 Spins like a racehhorse; has extremely aggressive takeup, apparently a known characteristic of older Louët wheels.
+Plies beautifully; the built-in lazy Kate can swing away from the wheel with a simple knob adjustment (and then re-tighten to lock back in place) and works surprisingly well.
 Delightful but there's definitely a learning curve!

 - Ratios: 6.5:1, 9.5:1, 15:1.